andreas-mausch/gpgfs-rust/README.md

-gpgfs-rust aims to be an alternative for gpgfs, which is written in Python (see below).
+gpgfs-rust aims to be an alternative for [gpgfs](https://github.com/jseppanen/gpgfs), which is written in Python (see below).

+This project also serves as an exercise for me to gain more practice with Rust.

+Current status: Not even close to be functional.

 # Developer instructions